himmAllRight/himmAllRight-source/content/post/ansible-quickstart.md

 ## Creating some structure

-### roles
+### Roles

 As nice as scripts are, they don't scale well.
-So, we break things down into things called `roles`.
-Roles are collections o tasks, varilables, and other resources that can be mixed and matched in playbooks.
+To combat impending chaos, we break functionality down into `roles`.
+Roles are collections of tasks, variables, and other resources that can be mixed and matched in playbooks.
 A role is defined by a directory of it's name, and usually contains a `tasks` sub-directory, were all of it's tasks are defined.
-At the vary least, there is a task file named `tasks/main.yml` that contains tasks.
+At the vary least, there is a task file named `tasks/main.yml` which can tasks.

 If there are a BUNCH of tasks defined, they can be broken out into seperate files, and included in the `main.yml` taks file.

 In addition to `tasks`, a role might include a `defaults` or `vars` sub directory.
-These are again structured with a `main.yml` file that may or may not import other files, depending on the size and organization.
+These are again structured with a `main.yml` file that may, or may not, import other files, depending on the size and organization.

 ```bash
 ## Example structure of a 'subscriptions' role